akveo/react-native-ui-kitten/docs/src/articles/guides/configure-navigation.md

 ## Note on the other navigation libraries

 Since React Navigation is not the only solution to perform routing within the React Native app, you might be interested in other navigation libraries like React Native Navigation by Wix.
-Currently, UI Kitten is not well-adopted to be used with this library and might have some performance issues.
+By default, UI Kitten is not well adopted to work with this library, and you may need to [improve it's performance](guides/improving-performance).

-Consider using React Navigation since UI Kitten has better API support with it.

 <hr>